n0mad1k/C2ingRed/README.md

-Here’s the updated README to reflect the latest changes:

----

 # **C2ingRed: Automated C2 Server Deployment**

 Welcome to **C2ingRed**, a project designed to automate the deployment of Command and Control (C2) servers on cloud platforms (Linode and AWS) using Ansible and Python.
 This project simplifies the setup and configuration of a secure, operational C2 server equipped with popular red team tools.